yum-food/TaSTT/README.md

 Since the board has (22 columns) * (8 rows) == 176 character slots, each cell
 contains (176 characters) / (16 cells) = 11 characters.

-To update a cell, we do this for every single character:
+To update a cell, we do this:

 1. Select the cell.
 Since there are 16 cells, this requires 4 bits.
-2. Select the letter.
+2. For each letter in the cell, select the letter.
 Since we support 256 letters per cell, this requires 8 bits.

 To avoid overwriting cells while we seek around, we also have a single boolean which enables/disables updating any cells.